nclients/sweethomekitchensj/website/pages/index.md

     bgColor: "#000000"
     bgOpacity: "0.2" # 0~1
     title:
-      - "Sweet Home Kitchen 家之味"
+      - "Sweet Home Kitchen"
+      - "家之味"
     titleColor: "#ffffff"
     description:
       - "A Chinese restaurant offers Jiangsu and Zhejiang dishes dedicated to restoring the original taste of food."